 MPhil in Advanced Computer Science

 The course code for the MPhil in Advanced Computer Science is CSM3.
 The deadline for applications for admission in October 2014 has passed.
-Applications for admission in October 2015 will open in September 2014 and the deadline for submission is 31 March 2015.
+Applications for admission in October 2015 will open in September 2014 and the deadline for submission or complete applications is 31 March 2015.
 Please note that European and international students wishing to apply for Gates funding support needed to submit applications to the University's Graduate Admissions Office no later than Tuesday 2 December 2014.

 Applicants for the M.Phil in ACS are expected to have met the following prerequisites